An optimal dashboard is Accurate, Clear, Empowering, and Succinct. These key tenets can be remembered with the acronym ACES.

 This shows the difference between the categories but the last part of the chart is too saturated and grabs your attention so this is not ideal unless you are trying to highlight that section.

-This differentiation is clear but some of the colors are very far apart on the color wheel and could become a bit distracting if used too much.
-We will discuss colors more in the Visually appealing section.
+This differentiation is clear but some of the colors are very far apart on the color wheel and could become a bit distracting if these colors are used too much on the dashboard.

 These colors show the difference between the categories without overweighting one of the categories.